 and cling to a false, preferable reality.

-recognizes that denial cannot continue, they become frustrated, especially at
+that denial cannot continue, they become frustrated, especially at proximate

-proximate individuals.
-Certain psychological responses of a person undergoing
+individuals.
+Certain psychological responses of a person undergoing this phase

-this phase would be: "Why me?
-It's not fair!"; "How can this
+would be: "Why me?
+It's not fair!"; "How can this happen to

 Bargaining – The third stage